SUM EQUITIES

 CI PyPI — sum-engine Python 3.10+ Apache 2.0

-That is the load-bearing claim and what makes SUM different from a generic summarisation tool.
 The cryptographic side is mechanically proven — three independent verifier implementations agreeing byte-for-byte on every signed bundle, locked in CI on every PR.
-The semantic side (extraction quality, slider fact preservation) is empirically measured with explicit per-corpus numbers and explicit per-corpus boundaries; SUM does not blur the line between the two. docs/PROOF_BOUNDARY.md is the arbiter.
+The semantic side (extraction quality, slider fact preservation) is empirically measured with explicit per-corpus numbers and explicit per-corpus boundaries. docs/PROOF_BOUNDARY.md is the arbiter.

 Headline supporting numbers (each links to its source of truth):